Israel warns of 'emergency' after detecting new virus strain | Health

 A new coronavirus variant has been detected in South Africa that scientists say is a concern because of its high number of mutations and rapid spread among young people in Gauteng, the country's most populous province.

-At a Cabinet meeting convened Friday to discuss the new variant, Israeli Prime Minister Naftali Bennett said it is more contagious and spreads more rapidly than the delta variant.
+At a Cabinet meeting convened Friday to discuss the new variant, Bennett said it is more contagious and spreads more rapidly than the delta variant.
 He said authorities were still gathering information on whether it evades vaccines or is deadlier.

 Israel launched one of the world's first and most successful vaccination campaigns late last year, and nearly half the population has received a booster shot.
 Israel recently expanded the campaign to include children as young as 5.